arnaidu/WebVision_CSC207_Project/README.md

 # WebVision csc207 Project
 -- If you have any questions regarding the project, you can inquire by contacting me at anil.r.naidu@gmail.com.

+As an aside, I would recommend just looking through the code as there is no .jar file yet, which makes it hard to run without an
+IDE, specifically IntelliJ.
+The path to where the java files are is `WebvisionWebapp/src/main/java/com/csc/spring`.
+This is where the implementations and the Application.java file is located if you want to run this file (not in a terminal but an IDE to have the project run properly).
+I might come back to this project to fix it later, but I am more focused on job applications, React, Django, Machine Learning, and other more modern and relevant things right now.
+This is why I recommend looking at the code only for learning purposes.
+In terms of the .jar file, apparently there are issues with how IntelliJ builds this file, and maybe I have some files in wrong folder locations, but I may look into this some more when I have some spare time.

 ## RUNNING APPLICATION

 The files will need to opened up in an IDE as I am currently unable to properly package it into a .jar file.